A Note on Stabbing Convex Bodies with Points, Lines, and Flats: Constructing s nets for volume measure

 \seclab{ke-nets-opt}

-Here, we give a self-contained proof of a deterministic, explicit construction of \net{}s of size $O_d(1/\eps^{1 - k/d})$ for $k \geq 1$ which matches the lower bound of \lemref{lb-k} up to constant factors.
-The construction will be done recursively on the dimension $d$.
+Here, we give a self-contained deterministic and explicit construction of \net{}s for volume measure for $k \in \{0,\ldots, d-1\}$.
+The constructed set size matches the lower bound of \lemref{lb-k} up to constant factors for $k \geq 1$.